Wartburg Theological Seminary logo

 Key Highlights

-• Established in 1854, serving as a prominent seminary of the Evangelical Lutheran Church in America (ELCA).
+• Founded in 1854, a historic seminary of the Evangelical Lutheran Church in America (ELCA).

-• Pioneered flexible Distributed Learning Programs, including a Fully Distributed Master of Arts option without residency.
+• Pioneers flexible learning with Distributed Learning Programs and a Fully Distributed Master of Arts option.

-• Home to three distinct academic and missional centers: Global Theologies, Theology & Land (rural ministry), and Youth Ministries.
+• Home to three influential centers: Global Theologies, Theology & Land (rural ministry), and Youth Ministries.

 Timeline